The heart of Baylor School is the academic program, which aims to provide every student with:

 World Languages Requirements: Two consecutive years/credits of study in the same language in the Upper School.
 Students can fulfill this requirement by continuing the language(s) studied prior to enrolling in the Upper School or by beginning a new language.

-Chinese 400 continues to build on the grammatical structures and vocabulary which the students have acquired in Chinese 300.
+This course continues to build upon the grammatical structures and vocabulary which the students have acquired in Chinese 200.
 Classes are conducted primarily in Chinese.
-The class stresses the four skill areas: listening, speaking, reading and writing with an emphasis on improving reading and writing skills.
-Students are expected to write on various topics using the grammar rules, sentence patterns and vocabulary presented in class.
-A study of Chinese culture is integrated with language learning.
+The course focuses on the four skill areas: listening, speaking, reading and writing.
+Students work on the techniques that enhance their interpersonal, interpretive and presentational communication skills.
+Students should understand a short authentic passage, dialogue, and the theme and supporting details of a story.
+Students are also expected to discuss a given topic about family, school, personal interest and feeling using correct grammar and proper vocabulary.
+Chinese culture study is integrated with language learning in this course.

 AP Chinese Language

-This class is designed to prepare students for the A.P.
+This course is designed to prepare students for the A.P.
 Chinese Language exam.
-The class emphasizes proficiency in the four skill areas: reading, writing, speaking and listening, which will be tested in May.
-The class involves a year of intensive study in these areas with the incorporation of Chinese cultural information.
-Departmental approval is required for enrollment.
+Via working with various authentic materials, this course emphasizes proficiency in the four skill areas: reading, writing, speaking and listening.
+The course involves a year of intensive study in six areas: families and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life and global challenges.

 Post AP Chinese